EU-JAPAN DIGITAL WEEK 2025

 Prof. Akihiro Nakao

-ASPIRE, Japan (funded by the Ministry of Education)
+ASPIRE, Japan (funded by the Ministry of Education, Culture, Sports, Science, and Technology – MEXT)

 - Objectives

-The 6G Workshop aims at fostering and deepening collaboration and partnership between the EU and Japan (and other Indo-Pacific countries) regarding 6G development.
+The workshop aims at fostering and deepening collaboration and partnership between the EU and Japan (and other Indo-Pacific countries) regarding 6G development.

 - Target audience